-If you have missed an incoming call or have received a status message or text message, it may be stored in the queue.
-Information about the missed call or message is shown on the display and the queue icon appears.
+If you have missed an incoming call, or if you received a status message or text message, it may be stored in the queue.
+The queue icon \(\bar{a} \) appears and information about the missed call or message may be shown on the display.

-The queue can be programmed to store multiple calls or messages or just the last call or message.
+The gueue can be programmed to store multiple calls or messages or just the last call or message.